Hope7Happiness/6s978_project/README.md

     - The experiment on scaling the VAE generated images;
     - The experiment on ODE sampler and Flow Matching Models.

+Note: `blog_post_demo/demo.ipynb` is not included in the main part of the project, and it is only for the purpose of the blog post.

 <!-- - `fid.ipynb`: repeat most of the experiments in `sample.ipynb`, but with FID evaluation.
 To run the FID part, please first do the following commands:

 ```bash